 - Almond flour pancakes tend to darken a bit faster.
 As a result, adjust the heat to prevent burning.

-If you love this almond flour pancakes recipe, try one of these healthy Breakfast favorites!
+If you enjoy this almond flour pancakes recipe, try one of these healthy breakfast treats!

 - Maple Syrup